-Commodities markets generally, and the energy sector specifically, have been adversely impacted by the reduced demand for oil and other commodities as a result of the slowdown in economic activity resulting from the spread of the novel coronavirus (COVID-19) pandemic.
-Recently, global oil prices have declined significantly and experienced significant volatility, including a period where an oil-price futures contract fell into negative territory for the first time in history, as demand for oil has slowed and oil storage facilities reach their storage capacities.
-The impact on such commodities markets may last for an extended period of time.
+Commodities markets generally, and the energy sector specifically, had been adversely impacted by the reduced demand for oil and other commodities as a result of the slowdown in economic activity resulting from the spread of the coronavirus (COVID-19) pandemic in 2020.
+Global oil prices declined significantly at the beginning of the coronavirus (COVID-19) pandemic and have experienced significant price volatility, including a period where an oil-price futures contract fell into negative territory for the first time in history, as demand for oil had slowed and oil storage facilities had reached their storage capacities.
+The impact on such commodities markets from varying levels of demand may continue to be volatile for an extended period of time.

-Capital Call Structure Risk

-Certain Investment Funds require the Fund to commit to fund future investments in the Investment Funds ("Unfunded Commitments").
+Capital Call Structure Risk Certain Investment Funds require the Fund to commit to fund future investments in the Investment Funds ("Unfunded Commitments").
 These Investment Funds may, at their sole discretion, require the Fund to fund all or a portion of the Fund's Unfunded Commitment amount at any time during a commitment period, which generally extends for multiple years from the date of the Fund's initial commitment to such Investment Fund.
 Such an obligation may have the effect of requiring the Fund to increase its investment in a company at a time when it might not be desirable to do so.
 There is no assurance that the Fund will fund, or will have sufficient assets to fund, Unfunded Commitments.
 If the Fund defaults on its commitment to an Investment Fund or fails to satisfy capital calls to an Investment Fund in a timely manner then, generally, it will be subject to significant penalties, potentially including the complete forfeiture of the Fund's investment in the Investment Fund.
 Any failure by the Fund to make timely capital contributions in respect of its Unfunded Commitments may also: (i) impair the ability of the Fund to pursue its investment strategy, (ii) force the Fund to borrow, or (iii) cause the Fund to be subject to certain penalties from the Investment Fund (including the complete forfeiture of the Fund's investment in an Investment Fund).
 In addition, funding Unfunded Commitments could require the Fund to liquidate other positions at inopportune times and may prevent the Fund from achieving its investment objectives.